 The five subclasses of antibodies are:

-IgA, IgG, and IgM are frequently measured simultaneously.
-Evaluated together, they can give doctors important information about immune system functioning, especially relating to infection or autoimmune disease.
+IgA, IgG, and IgM are often measured together.
+That way, they can give doctors important information about immune system functioning, especially relating to infection or autoimmune disease.

 Once an antibody is produced against a specific antigen, the next time that antigen enters the body, the immune system "remembers" its response and produces more of the same antibodies.
 In that way, checking for the presence of specific immunoglobulins in the blood can be helpful in diagnosing or ruling out infections or certain other illnesses.

 Your doctor will tell you if any special preparations are required before this test.
-On the day of the test, it may help to have your child wear a short-sleeve shirt to allow easier access for the technician who will be drawing the blood.
+On the day of the test, it may help to have your child wear a T-shirt or short-sleeved shirt to allow easier access for the technician who will be drawing the blood.

 A health professional will usually draw the blood from a vein.
 For an infant, the blood may be obtained by puncturing the heel with a small needle (lancet).
 If the blood is being drawn from a vein, the skin surface is cleaned with antiseptic, and an elastic band (tourniquet) is placed around the upper arm to apply pressure and cause the veins to swell with blood.
 A needle is inserted into a vein (usually in the arm inside of the elbow or on the back of the hand) and blood is withdrawn and collected in a vial or syringe.